cypressious/cypressious.github.io/content/posts/2025-08-29-kotlin-emerging-patterns-with-context-parameters.md

 ```

 To detect call-sites that already have the required context argument in scope, we can introduce a third overload
-that takes both a context parameter and a regular parameter and is marked as deprecated.
+that takes both a context parameter and a regular parameter and mark it as deprecated.

 ```kotlin
 fun foo(bar: Bar) {}